Finance minister warns Russia can't afford military spending plan

 Between 2004 and 2014, Russia doubled its military spending and according to the newly adopted budget, it will further increase it from 17.6 percent of all budget spending this year to 20.8 percent, or 3.36 trillion roubles ($84.19 billion), in 2017.

 But the new budget, which envisages a deficit of no more than 0.6 percent of GDP over the next three years, is based on oil prices of $100 per barrel.
-On Tuesday, Urals URL-E, Russia's main blend, was at around $90 per barrel.
+On Tuesday, Urals, Russia's main blend, was at around $90 per barrel.

-Siluanov admitted that the oil price pencilled in the budget "already today seems high."
+Siluanov admitted that the oil price penciled in the budget "already today seems high."
 Receipts from oil and gas make up nearly half of government revenues.

 "We should have planned the budget more tightly, with a surplus," Siluanov said.